Pepper-Wood/prairiewatch.dog/DEVLOG.md

   - I conceded to https://github.com/ketanTechracers/schema-validator as the most complete validator for linting all issues with a file.
 It does not do regex validations (yet, maybe).
 I created another meta ticket based on an open issue that will allow parent fields to be marked optional but then allow their children to be required if the parent exists.
 - The 2 existing offenders had their listings updated to remove placeholder text, and I continued to update the text in the offenses listings.
 Despite seeing multiple tweets stating that a number of women came forward against Noah Bradley, I was not able to find any of their accounts from searching today.
 I have his own confession logged as a count, at the least.
 - Nice.
 This also closed out: "Standardize offender yaml structure.
 Touch up existing offenders."

+# Day 28 - July 10th, 2020
+### Time: 2.5 hours

+Took some trial and error, but the @eekdipippo.dev site was able to run the current API code!
+No changes were made to this repo, but I'm planning for tomorrow to set up the automated process for /api deployment.

+# Day 29 - July 11th, 2020
+### Time: ???

+- Reference for pulling the API folder into the `acquia-api` branch https://stackoverflow.com/questions/17999851/git-copy-a-folder-from-master-branch-to-another-branch
+- Reference for pushing from origin:acquia-api to acquia:master https://stackoverflow.com/questions/5423517/how-do-i-push-a-local-git-branch-to-master-branch-in-the-remote

+- Ran `git remote add kathryntest git@github.com:Pepper-Wood/TestRemote.git` for testing with pushing to a remote without messing up the acquia remote history.